Dec

 I’ve seen and done things that were spin offs of The Amazing Race, American Idol, talk shows, and improv comedy skits.
 The possibilities are limitless, so there’s no excuse for lame, boring exercises.

-3. CHALLENGE (FUN)
+3. CHALLENGING (FUN)

-Duncan Nugget #50:
+Duncan Nugget® #50:

 Taking on a worthwhile challenge and doing